atomind-ai/mlip-arena/.github/README.md

 ![Thumnail](../serve/assets/workflow.png)

 > [!NOTE]
-> Contributions of new tasks are very welcome!
+> Contributions of new tasks through PRs are very welcome!
 If you're interested in joining the effort, please reach out to Yuan at [cyrusyc@berkeley.edu](mailto:cyrusyc@berkeley.edu).
 See [project page](https://github.com/orgs/atomind-ai/projects/1) for some outstanding tasks, or propose new feature requests in [Discussion](https://github.com/atomind-ai/mlip-arena/discussions/new?category=ideas).

 ## Announcement